godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Adding mouse scroll wheel input
 -------------------------------

-Let's add one input related feature before we start working on the pickups and target.
+Let's add one input related feature before we start working on the pick ups and target.
 Let's add the ability to change weapons using the scroll wheel on the mouse.

 Open up ``Player.gd`` and add the following global variables: